4A47/liveodds/README.md

 <br>

-The json method works in exactly the same way as odds() but returns a JSON string as opposed to a dictionary.
+The json method works exactly the same as odds() but returns a JSON string as opposed to a dictionary.
 In the following example we target a specific meeting by providing the date, region and course name.

 ```python
 from liveodds.racing import Racing